Hyundai Ioniq 5 running costs & insurance

 Hyundai Ioniq 5 insurance group

 Insurance groupings for the Ioniq 5 start at 31 for the entry-level SE Connect specification with the 58kWh battery and rear-drive layout.
 Even that is several groups higher than the highest rating (27) for the Hyundai Kona Electric SUV, and the higher-spec versions of the Ioniq 5 will cost even more to cover, with the range-topping Ultimate trim level topping out at group 41.
+The Ioniq 5 should be slightly cheaper to insure than the closely related Kia EV6.

-Even before it started producing electric cars, Hyundai was known for offering one of the most comprehensive warranties in the business, lasting for five years and with no mileage limit.
+Even before it started producing electric cars, Hyundai was known for having one of the most comprehensive warranties in the business, lasting for five years and with no mileage limit.
 While that may not be a deal-breaker if you're acquiring your Ioniq 5 on a three-year finance deal and don't spend half your life on the motorway, it's a reassuring statement of confidence in the car's quality nonetheless.
 Sister brand Kia stretches its cover to seven years on its e-Niro and EV6 electric cars, but there's a 100,000-mile limit.

 In This Review